 Bail for each defendant was set at $10 million.

 The Salt Lake District Attorney's Office Tuesday charged Mitchell and Barzee each with five first-degree felony counts, including aggravated kidnapping, aggravated sexual assault and aggravated burglary, and one second-degree felony count of attempted aggravated kidnapping.

+The U.S. Attorney's Office said it would first let the district attorney's office proceed with charges in 3rd District Court before pursuing federal charges.
 Mitchell and Barzee are scheduled to be arraigned Wednesday at 9 a.m.

 Four of the charges — two counts of aggravated sexual assault and one count each of aggravated kidnapping and aggravated burglary — pertain to Elizabeth, who was taken from her bedroom in the early morning hours of June 5.
 The remaining two charges, attempted aggravated kidnapping and a second count of aggravated burglary, are in connection with a July 24 break-in at the home of Elizabeth's cousin, Jessica Wright.